How to run 100 meters ?: Introduction

 Up to now, very simple mathematical models have been used in the field of sport sciences to model the velocity evolution in a sprint.
 The recently published works \cite{sam15,rab15} model the velocity curve in a 100m as a double exponential $v(t)=v_{max} (e^{-t/\tau_1}-e^{-t/\tau_2})$, and they fit the parameters $\tau_1$ and $\tau_2$ to match real curves.
 This is indeed very close to the real velocity curves but the authors do not provide an explanation of their modelling.
 In this paper, we provide a model of coupled equations between velocity, energy and propulsive force which accounts for this double exponential approximation.

 A pioneering mathematical work is that of Keller \cite{Ke2} relying on Newton's law of motion and energy conservation.
 Though his analysis reproduces quite well the record times for distances up to 10km, it does not reproduce the champions' way of running.
+Indeed, Keller's model relies on the assumption of constant $\dot{VO2}$, that is constant oxygen uptake and it is proved in \cite{AB}, that the race is made up of exactly three parts: \begin{enumerate}\item initial speed up phase at maximal force \item the velocity is constant \item the velocity decreases and the runner runs with zero energy.\end{enumerate} Therefore, in order to find non constant velocities as in real races, one has to take into account a realistic $\dot{VO2}$ description.
+Several improvements of Keller's model have been introduced: the effect of fatigue \cite{Ma,Wo}, the variation in maximal oxygen uptake \cite{Be,be97}, air resistance and altitude \cite{besmall,Quinn}, track curvature \cite{besmall}.
+Other related works include \cite{alvarez,M3param,Mcritical,pt,WS1}.

-In \cite{AB}, a new model is introduced relying on Keller's equations \cite{Ke2} but improving them using a hydraulic analogy and physiological indications, and taking into account a realistic model for $\dot{V}O2$, the oxygen uptake.
-It is proved in \cite{AB} that the race starts at maximal force and finishes at zero energy.
-For Keller's model, that is for a constant $\dot{V}O2$, it is also proved that the velocity is constant in the middle part of the race.
+In \cite{AB}, a new model is introduced relying on Keller's equations \cite{Ke2} but improving them using a hydraulic analogy \cite{Mcritical} and physiological indications \cite{hanoneffects}, and taking into account a realistic model for $\dot{VO2}$, the oxygen uptake.
 Numerical simulations are performed in \cite{AB} for a 1500m.

-Let us introduce the model of \cite{AB}.
+Let us introduce the model of \cite{AB} that we adapt to short races.
 The first equation is the equation of motion, as in Keller's paper: \beq \frac{dv}{dt}+\frac v \tau =f(t)\eeq where $t$ is the time, $v(t)$ is the instantaneous velocity, $f(t)$ is the propulsive force and $v/\tau$ is a resistive force per unit mass.
-The resistive force can be modified to include another power of $v$.
+The resistive force can be modified to include another power of $v$ or the influence of slopes, by adding to the right hand side a term of the form $-g\sin\alpha(d(t))$, where $\alpha(d(t))$ is the slope at distance $d(t)$.
+We can relate $\sin \alpha(d)$ to $A(d)$, the altitude of the center of mass of the runner at distance $d$, by For most races, one can assume that $\sin\alpha(d(t))\sim A ' (d(t))$ and here, we assume for simplicity that $A$ is constant along the race.